 Anthony Greene continues to showcase his skills inside the ring.
-A fan with a lifelong love of professional wrestling, ‘All Good’ Greene started as a referee, but wanted to accomplish more in the sport he was passionate about.
+A fan with a lifelong love of professional wrestling, ‘All Good’ Greene started as a referee.
+However, he wanted to accomplish more in the sport he was passionate about.
 However, his pursuit for more wasn’t focussed on wrestling alone.
-His career began eleven years ago, but today, as a budding independent wrestling star, he is just as dedicated to his craft as he was when he began.
+His career began eleven years ago.
+However, today, as a budding independent wrestling star, he is just as dedicated to his craft as when he began.

 A former trainee of Spike Dudley, Greene has been focused on reinvention and storyline development throughout his career.
 His passion for the sport is equaled only by his passion for life.
 He has begun to make a name for himself both as a singles wrestler and as part of a tag team.
-In the interview, Greene shares his thoughts about wrestling, working under Tommy Dreamer, training under Spike Dudley, and how a wrecked car couldn’t stop him from achieving a career goal early on.
+Greene shares his thoughts about wrestling, working under Tommy Dreamer, Spike Dudley, and how a wrecked car couldn’t stop him.

 Fans can communicate with him on various social media, such as Twitter and Instagram, where he can be reached @allgoodag.

 Where did your initial passion for professional wrestling begin?
-What was the moment that turned you on to professional wrestling?
+What was the moment that turned Anthony Greene to professional wrestling?

 Your early training has some ties to some really notable names.
-Take us through and how you connected with some of those notable names in wrestling.
+Take us through and how Anthony Greene connected with some of those notable names in wrestling.

 In 2012, you were recognized as Rookie of the Year for NCW.
-What was it about that year that made you stand out above others in the promotion?
+What was it about that year that made Anthony Greene stand out above others in the promotion?

-During that first year was there a moment that you felt that things were just coming together and knew that this was going to be something you were going to pursue?
+During that first year was there a moment that you felt that things were just coming together?
+That this was going to be something you were going to pursue?

 For fans that aren’t aware, in the earlier part of your career, your character was seen as being goofy, fun-loving, a pushover, but that transitioned a bit.
 What made the change in character now?